roogue/osu-collector-dl/README.md

 ## Usage

 1. Run the `osu-collector-dl.exe` file from the downloaded folder.
-2. A prompt window will appear.
-You will need to enter the ID of the collection you want to download.
+2. Enter the ID of the collection you want to download.
 To find the ID, look at the end of the Osu!Collector collection URL.
-For example, if the URL is https://osucollector.com/collections/44, you would enter 44 as the ID.
+For example, if the URL is https://osucollector.com/collections/44/speed-practice, you would enter 44 as the ID.
+3. Select a working mode.
+4. Wait until the program finishes its task.

 ## Configuration